ThomasLegleu/RoboND-Rover-Project/writeup_template.md

         Rover.nav_angles = angles + 0.05

 4- Getting Stuck.
 The rover got stuck quite a bit.
-Escpecially when attemoting to hold the wall.
-In order to keep this from occuring: record the stuck time and attempt the rotate the rover every certain amount of frames.
+Escpecially when attempting to hold the wall.
+In order to keep this from occuring: record the stuck time and attempt to rotate the rover every certain amount of frames(similar logic to when it has no navigble terrain).

   drive_rover.py